heidekrueger/bnelearn/readme.md

             *--- run1/
             *--- run2/
 ```
+This folder structure should be used for work in progress.

 then start tensorboard using

 `tensorboard --logdir fpsb`

 The tensorboard server is then accessible at http://localhost:6006

+## Persistent Experiments
+Persistent Experiments (for papers etc) should be logged (or copied) to a subdirectory
+of
+`/srv/bnelearn/`, which has been made globally read-writable.
+When creating subdirectories, please set their permissions to 777.

 # Remote development on GPU-Server